Vera Menchik: Playing style

 Menchik was a positional player.
 Chess author E. G. R. Cordingley described her style of play as, "Her game was characterised by solid position-play, with the definite aim of bringing about a favourable end-game and of avoiding wild complications."
-He compared her style of play to that of Samuel Reshevsky and Salo Flohr, but stated that she was not as accomplished as them because she lacked their imagination.
+He compared her style of play to that of Samuel Reshevsky and Salo Flohr, but stated that she was not as accomplished as they because she lacked their imagination.
 Menchik's style also resembled that of her coach Géza Maróczy.
 Other players such as Harry Golombek and Julius du Mont likewise pointed out her lack of imagination as the reason she was not a higher-level player.
 On the other hand, Alekhine and Capablanca, the two World Champions who played against her the most often, did not see such a deficiency and believed she had more potential.
 Menchik played chess with a calm demeanor at the board.
 She was described as sitting "all game with her hands in front without even moving a muscle in her face."
 Gideon Ståhlberg, one of the inaugural grandmasters, praised her sportsmanship, saying, "Vera Menchik was relaxed in both her wins and losses.
 When an opponent won a good game, she was the first to congratulate him."
 Menchik's passive style of play was regarded as resembling her passive personality.

 Menchik had a preference for playing 1.d4 (the Queen's Pawn Game) with the white pieces over other first moves.
 With the black pieces, she commonly defended against 1.e4 (the King's Pawn Game) with the French Defence (1.e4 e6).
 She regularly defended against 1.d4 with the Queen's Gambit Declined (1.d4 d5 2.c4 e6).
 The French Defence was the opening most associated with Menchik.
 She gave a lecture on this opening at the Hastings Chess Club as early as 1928.
 Hugh Storr-Best, a player who took lessons with Menchik, stated that the French Defence was the focus of her instruction on playing with the black pieces.
 Menchik credited James Drewitt with improving her understanding of closed openings, while crediting Maróczy with improving the theory aspects of her game.
 Golombek commented that Menchik "knew her theory very well: openings as well as endgames".